tommijuu/quest-hand-tracking/README.md

 # quest-hand-tracking
-The goal is to implement a some sort of fantasy spell/combat practice range.
+The goal is to implement a fantasy spell/combat practice range of some sort